 Here’s my recent experience with “things you just ought to know.”

-So another one of the things already I “just knew” is that since this dialog was introduced into Capital to select an available source design (topology integration) or set of source designs (wiring diagrams) you double click the check boxes on the left of the window and you single click the ones on the right.
+So another one of the things already I “just knew” is that since this dialog was introduced into CHS to select an available source design (topology integration) or set of source designs (wiring diagrams) you double click the check boxes on the left of the window and you single click the ones on the right.
 Just one of those things eh?
-I had been caught out waiting for half a minute for something that wasn’t going to happen the first time I went in to learn how to use this little piece of Capital Harness XC.
+I had been caught out waiting for half a minute for something that wasn’t going to happen the first time I went in to learn how to use this little piece of CHS Harness XC.

 My colleague informed the rest of the workgroup and I of a little feature that has yet to find its way into the help file.
 Use the “Control” and letter “A” on the keyboard and that will allow you, where you are following the wiring diagram-led design flow to select all the designs on the left portion of the dialog.
 A small time-saver.